shadow-dracat/hk-tok/README.md

 # Hollow Knight toki pona translation

 I got an idea to translate Hollow Knight into toki pona, because:
-1) I didn't find any with a quick search;
+1) I didn't find any existing translation with a quick search;
 2) I love Hollow Knight;
 3) I like toki pona.